 Since you are already giving your potting mix a refresh, now is a great time to check the PH.
 Testers are pretty cheap, usually around $6-10 and will last for years.
 Generally, vegetable plants like the soil to be slightly acidic, right around 6.6-6.7.
 Some plants like it even more acidic – like blueberries.
 If you soil is a bit on the high side (over 7.0), add a granular soil amendment before planting to help bring that PH down.

 Other things to look out for when re-using your soil is to be on the look out for pests.
-Sometimes bugs can lay eggs in the soil that wreak havoc on the next crop.
+Sometimes bugs can lay eggs in the soil that wreak havoc on the next crop, or sometimes you’ll have to look up on getting rid of voles from your yard because they’re digging holes left right and center.
 It is also possible that some diseases could come back and attack your next crop.
 This is where crop rotation comes in handy.
 For example, if you plant cabbage in the spring, you may want to grow tomatoes in the summer, and lettuce in the fall.
 The same pests that loved eating your cabbage (I’m looking at you cabbage worms!) won’t enjoy your tomatoes or lettuce.
 Same goes for disease.
 It’s not fool proof, but crop rotation certainly does help – both with in ground gardens and container gardens.
 No one wants to have pests paying a visit to your crops, as this can harm the health of people who decide to eat the lettuce, tomatoes or cabbage, especially if you don’t know that they’ve been there.
 If you find any pests near your garden, it is important that you contact someone similar to this new jersey terminix office as soon as you can, before they find an opportunity to come into your home.
 This will then cause problems for the people who live in your house.That is why you must consider crop rotation if you want to keep your crops safe from pests.
 Of course, with the GreenStalk Vertical Planter, you can grow nearly any vegetable making crop rotation simple.

 Whatever potting mix you choose to start out with, just be sure to get something lightweight with a fine texture.
 Look for ingredients such as peat moss, coco coir, vermiculite, perlite, compost, bat guano, etc. Don’t use anything labeled “topsoil” or “garden soil” because they will be much too dense for container gardens.
 Also, big chunks of wood is a sign of a low quality potting mix.
 You want to look for something high in moisture retention and formulated specifically for containers.
 If you aren’t sure, just ask your local garden center – they are a wealth of information!